 These contracts have varied from transport research to mapping exercises to project evaluations.

 Ann also has a long training background and can deliver training in community development and voluntary sector management.
-She is a member of the Endorsement and Quality Standards Board for Community Development Learning.

 Ann is a member of the Trustee Board of the Wharfedale Foundation and is a member of the LEADER Local Action Group in Northern Lincolnshire.
 She is also a member of Apple of Your Isle, a local apple and pear juicing co-operative, encouraging people on the Isle of Axholme to turn their surplus fruit into juice.